 Economic damages are the damages a victim suffers that have clear dollar values associated with them.
 These include things like medical costs, any associated recovery costs, as well as any long-term treatment necessary following the injuries.
 In addition to the medical-related issues, economic damages also seek compensation for income-related damages such as lost wages, reduced earning capacity, and short- or long-term disability when necessary.
 They additionally cover any paid time off (PTO) or sick leave that a victim had to use in order to cover time away from work.

 Non-economic damages are a bit more complicated than economic damages, simply because they do not have agreed-upon dollar values associated with them.
 They include things like the actual pain and suffering that a victim must endure after an accident or an injury, as well as any associated depression, loss of enjoyment, or decreased quality of life.
-An experienced attorney will employ a variety of methods in order to determine the amount of these damages that the victim deserves.
+An experienced medical malpractice attorney in Orange County will employ a variety of methods in order to determine the amount of these damages that the victim deserves.